Yohan-b976/Transcriptomic-and-proteomic-sc-analysis/scRNA_final version/ReadME.md

 **R file:**
 - QC_R (used for scDblFinder)

+## Getting started:
+#### The data goes through the following process:
+- **Preprocessing**: Remove doublets, outliers and poor quality cells.
+This step is done using :
+  * Pipeline_QC v0.3
+  * QC_R (used for scDblFinder)
+- **Prediction and annotations**: Do predictions of the cell types and annotate the maps accordingly.
+This step is done using:
+  * Prediction_Integration v0.3
+  * Annotation_Mapping
+- **Metacell and differential expression**: Create metacells based on SEACells software and do the DEGs for each cell type.
+This step is done using:
+  - SEACells_Meta v0.2
+  - DEG v0.2

 ---

 This pipeline was developed using nasal mucosa data infected or not by HCoV-229E.